AriFordsham/GHCWiki/dependent-haskell/internal.md

 That is, `EQ# Lifted` is good ol' `~` and `EQ# Unlifted` is just `~#`.
 When a user writes `~`, it desugars to `EQ# alpha`, where `alpha` is a levity metavariable.
 If this variable is still unconstrained when we're done type-checking the type, it defaults to `Lifted`.
 If an equality is used within the type, the type-checker will set `alpha` to `Unlifted`.
 This is very similar to the treatment of levity metavariables that arise when type-checking `->` or `error`.
 This idea also has the nice advantage of getting rid of `~` and `~#` as separate tycons within GHC -- we can now just talk in terms of `EQ#`.

+Simon has pointed out that users may still eventually want control over this inference.
+So, here is the concrete plan: lifted equality is denoted by `Equal` in user code; unlifted equality is denoted by `Equal#`.
+The notation `~` means, essentially, `EQ#` -- that is, infer whether to use `Equal` or `Equal#`.
+This should be fully backward-compatible.

 This is all really quite pleasing to me, as it seems to simplify things somewhat, rather than complicate them.
 That's a great thing when it happens.

+Question: What is the kind of `Equal#`?
+I propose `forall k1 k2. k1 -> k2 -> Constraint#`.

 ### Some non-solutions to the `SameKind` problem